pwilmart/ABRF_2020/README.md

 ![slide 3](images/Slide3.png)

-Now everything is electronic – journals and papers.
+Now everything is electronic.
 Here is a 2017 MCP paper where the IRS normalization method for multi-plex TMT experiments was first described.
 We have the article in there somewhere, but there is a lot screen real estate devoted to other things.

 Link to MCP article: [Plubell, et al.](https://www.mcponline.org/content/16/5/873.short)